alanjoyce/overworldmap/_posts/2012-06-24-Final-Fantasy-Maps-Through-the-Ages.md

 Later titles in the franchise would develop on this premise, adding complexity and graphical polish, but still maintaining the idea of exploring a vast world map.
 With the move to the PlayStation 2 and _Final Fantasy X_, the series would shift from abstracted overworlds to 3D environments, requiring a similar shift in mapping techniques.

-We'll be focusing on the main-series, single-player Final Fantasy games, from I to XIII.
+We'll be focusing on the main-series (from I to XIII), single-player Final Fantasy games which saw original U.S. releases.
 Let's take a look...

 # NES